mjc-gh/spotify-dbus/README.markdown

 RVM Wrapper
 -----------

-This is useful when create keyboard shortcuts in Linux.
+This is useful when creating keyboard shortcuts in Linux (and OSX).

     rvm wrapper [version]@spotify-dbus [prefix] spotify-dbus

-So for example:
+For example:

     rvm wrapper 1.9.2@spotify-dbus wrapper spotify-dbus